hmChirag/Travel-Finders/README.md

 ## Introduction

 Travel Finders is a web-based travel agency dedicated to helping people explore the wonders of the world at affordable prices.
-This repository houses the codebase for our website, built using HTML, CSS, JavaScript, and Bootstrap.
+This repository houses the codebase for our website, built using HTML, CSS and Bootstrap.

 ## About Travel Finders